Skip to main content

 Through the application of the COIL (Collaborative Online International Learning) methodology, professors, like their students, will be able to experience internationalization, collaborative work, and the development of meaningful interactions with international peers and students.

-Tecnológico de Monterrey Professors from undergraduate programs of all disciplines, teaching or developing Tec21 Educational Units, and who are interested in seeking an approach to an international environment, promoting interaction through a digital environment, addressing the Sustainable Development Goals (SDG) of the United Nations (UN).
+Tecnológico de Monterrey Professors from undergraduate programs of the nineteen campuses, from all disciplines, teaching or developing Tec21 Educational Units, and who are interested in seeking an approach to an international environment, promoting interaction through a digital environment, addressing the Sustainable Development Goals (SDG) of the United Nations (UN).

 This call is intended for professors who meet any of the following criteria: